-- Member identification information shown on each page or electronic file - Personal/biographical data: age, sex, address, phone number(s) - Date and corroboration: dated and identified by the author - Legible to someone other than the author - Contains entries in the treatment record that are dated and include author identification (for example, handwritten signatures, unique electronic identifiers or initials) - Reflects all aspects of services.
+- Member identification information shown on each page or electronic file - Personal/biographical data: age, sex, address, phone number(s) - Date and corroboration: dated and identified by the author - Legible to someone other than the author - Date, start time, end time and duration of services provided - Contains entries in the treatment record that are dated and include author identification (for example, handwritten signatures, unique electronic identifiers or initials) - Reflects all aspects of services.

-Amerigroup may request that you submit additional documentation, including records or other documentation not directly related to the member, to support claims you submit.
+Wellpoint may request that you submit additional documentation, including records or other documentation not directly related to the member, to support claims you submit.
 If documentation is not provided following the request or notification, or if documentation does not support the services billed for the services, we may: